adamk5550/docs/Languages/JavaScript/ES5 to ES6.md

 This guide is designed to show you exactly how coding with ES6 is different to ES5 and highlight how your coding habits will change as a result.

+As before, Newcastle Mobility will be following the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), but no longer specifically following the ES5 variation.

 ## ES6 Patterns Replacing ES5 Patterns

 In this section you'll find all of the ES5 design patterns you're currently using that have changed in ES6.